Secodis/TSS-WEB/Controls/Secure-Operation.md

 1. **Limited Access:**
    Access MUST be limited to required persons only.

 2. **Personalized Accounts:**
-   Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used)
+   Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).

 3. **Network Restrictions:**
    Access MUST be limited to internal network zones or authorized IPs if possible.

 4. **Two-Factor Authentication:**
    Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.

 5. **Logging:**
    All administrative access SHOULD be logged in a tamper-proof way.

 6. **Revocation:**
    Access MUST be immediately revoked after it is no longer required (e.g., user changes organizational role).